Rebekah Robertson: Personal life

 Robertson married Greg Stone in 1999.
 They live in Victoria and have two children, Georgie and Harry Stone.
 In 2013 they separated and at some point divorced.

 Robertson had to apply to the Family Court of Australia so to help her daughter access puberty blockers, a process she described as being "extremely stressful and a very pathologising experience."
 She was able to find a group lawyers that agreed to do the process.
 After appealing to the Family Court, the law requiring that transgender children and their families should apply to the Family Court for stage 1 to access puberty blockers treatment was eradicated in 2013.
 Robertson had to apply to the Family Court of Australia again in 2015 to help her daughter access cross sex hormones.
-They also appealed to the Family Court, the law stage 2 requiring that transgender children and their families should apply to the Family Court to access cross-sex hormone therapy was removed in 30 November 2017.
+They also appealed to the Family Court, the law stage 2 requiring that transgender children and their families should apply to the Family Court to access cross-sex hormone therapy was removed on 30 November 2017.